samiralami/pdsnd_github/README.md

 >**Note**: Please **fork** the current Udacity repository so that you will have a **remote** repository in **your** Github account.
 Clone the remote repository to your local machine.
 Later, as a part of the project "Post your Work on Github", you will push your proposed changes to the remote repository in your Github account.

 ### Date created
-Include the date you created this project and README file.
+September 4, 2021 and README file.

 ### Project Title
-Replace the Project Title
+Project Title pdsnd_github

 ### Description
-Describe what your project is about and what it does
+project for Udacity assignment #3

 ### Files used
-Include the files used
+bikeshare_2.py
+README.md

 ### Credits
-It's important to give proper credit.
-Add links to any repo that inspired you or blogposts you consulted.
+project is forked from https://github.com/udacity/pdsnd_github